hexpm/hexpm/lib/hexpm_web/templates/blog/023-hex-v25-released.html.md

 This requires no configuration and applies to every project.
 Advisories that are aliased across multiple databases are now deduplicated, so a single vulnerability is reported once rather than several times.

+The `mix deps.get` and `mix deps.update` warnings are informational and do not fail the build by default.
+You can make them stricter in two ways:

+  * Set a policy and/or cooldown periods that will restrict adding any new dependencies during `mix deps.get` or `mix deps.update`

-The `mix deps.get` and `mix deps.update` warnings are informational and do not fail the build.
-For a hard check, run `mix hex.audit`.
-It inspects your lockfile and exits with a non-zero status if any dependency carries an advisory or has been retired, which makes it a natural step to add to CI.
+  * Run `mix hex.audit` to inspect your lockfile and exit with a non-zero status if any existing dependency carries an advisory or has been retired, which makes it a natural step to add to CI

 ### Release-age cooldown